doctrine/orm/CONTRIBUTING.md

 # Contribute to Doctrine

-Thank you for contributing to Doctrine.
-Before we can merge your Pull-Request here are some guidelines that you need to follow:
+Thank you for contributing to Doctrine!

+Before we can merge your Pull-Request here are some guidelines that you need to follow.
+These guidelines exist not to annoy you, but to keep the code base clean, unified and future proof.

 ## Coding Standard